 "I only once played with the great Hughie and that was in a charity match when he was 52 years of age.
 He took a cross from the wing, jammed it against the goal post with his head, and dropped it over the line - who else could do a thing like that?"

 Gallacher’s international goals tally is disputed.
 On 23rd February 1929 Scotland played Northern Ireland in Belfast.
 Gallacher and Alex Jackson put on a wondrous show for the Scots in winning 7-3.
 Jackson scored two and made the five others.
 There is no debate Gallacher scored at least four in that match.
 He said though after the game, "Several newspapers mistakenly credited Alex James with one of my scoring efforts."
-Gallacher’s SFA profile credits him with four goals in that game and a senior international total of 23 strikes.
+As at 2016 Gallacher’s SFA profile credits him with four goals in that game and a senior international total of 23 strikes.
 However elsewhere on their website the SFA state, "He also holds the record for most goals scored by a single player in a match, scoring five in a 7-3 victory over Northern Ireland in 1929."

 Having pointed out this inconsistency to the SFA the following reply was received from Bruce Gilmour at the Scottish Football Museum:-